Lamb Ragu is an incredibly flavorful and comforting Italian sauce. Tender ground lamb is simmered low and slow in a well seasoned tomato sauce.

 How to Make Lamb Ragu

-Heat your olive oil in a large pot over medium heat.
-Add the diced onion, celery and tomato, then reduce heat to low.
+1. Cook your soffritto: Heat your olive oil in a large pot over medium heat.
+Add the diced onion, celery and carrots, then reduce heat to low.
 Sauté till the vegetables become soft, without browning them.

 For more detailed tips on this step, refer to our Italian Soffritto post.